 What Are Meal Replacement Bars and Powders For?

-Meal replacement bars and powders were another way for athletes to get the extra calories and nutrition they needed without eating an entire meal.
+In the past, meal replacement bars and powders were another way for athletes to get the extra calories and nutrition they needed without eating an entire meal.

-No longer is it just athletes using meal replacement supplements, but now it’s regular gym goers and even those who do not workout use meal replacements as part of their daily routine!
+No longer is it just athletes using meal replacement supplements, but now it’s athletes, regular gym-goers, non-gym-goers ... and more people than ever who are using meal replacements as part of their daily routine!

 There are other reasons to use meal replacement bars and shakes aside from convenience.

 Below are some other reasons why people take meal replacement supplements.